Why I, a Life-Long Athlete, Finally Decided to Get My Nutrition In-Check

 Although I’ve always been very active, I’ve also always had a challenging relationship with food.
 My mom was a registered dietitian, and we ate relatively healthy as a family.
 But after she passed away from cancer when I was 11, I found myself struggling with binge eating then trying to compensate by starving myself.
 Growing up, I constantly heard comments from family members and classmates about how I was a “big girl.”
 Although I was always extremely confident in myself and my abilities, the constant reminder about my above-average weight and what I ate didn’t feel great.

-Despite active lifestyle, hard to keep weight off
+Despite an active lifestyle, hard to keep weight off

 Fast forward to 2009 when I graduated from college and took up running.
 I got into great shape, running 25 miles per week and doing four or five Insanity workouts per week.
 Looking back, although I dropped weight quickly, I did not properly fuel my body, especially as a vegetarian.
 Later that year, I began a 10-month AmeriCorps program where I worked with non-profit organizations across the southeast as part of a traveling team.
 I could not sustain my previous diet and fitness regime and quickly gained back the 20 pounds I had lost.

-Changing nutrition, only way to get past weight-loss plateau
+Changing nutrition, the only way to get past a weight-loss plateau

 In the decade or so since then, I remained active – running, working out, playing disc golf, etc. I have always been proud of my muscles and strength and even ran two half marathons between 2014 and 2017.
 In the spring of 2019, I realized that my weight had started to creep up again, and I decided to make a change.
 I ran more and ate very low carb.
 I dropped 10 pounds and hit a plateau.
 I had no idea how to keep my weight loss journey going.